chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Generate qcow2 image files.md

-This guilde will show you how to generate qcow2 image files from a running instance VM in VMware Workstation Pro 17.
-This can help we reuse that VM setting without need to reconfigure it again.
+This guide will show you how to generate qcow2 image files from a running instance VM in VMware Workstation Pro 17.
+This can help us reuse that VM setting without need to reconfigure it again.

 First, open the VMware, choose that machine, click `File` -> `Export to OVF...` -> Choose the location to save the file -> Click `OK`.